Halil Menteşe: Biography

 With the CUP being persecuted he once again escaped to Paris, but returned to the Ottoman Empire after the 1913 coup.
-He was appointed as President of Council of State in Said Halim Pasha's cabinet, and accompanied Talât to Bulgaria to negotiate a peace treaty to end the Second Balkan War.
+He was appointed as President of Council of State in Said Halim Pasha's cabinet, and accompanied Talaat to Bulgaria to negotiate a peace treaty to end the Second Balkan War.
 With a new election held in 1914, Halil resigned his cabinet position to return to the parliamentary presidency.
-With Enver, Talât, and Said Halim, Halil was a key player in reaching an alliance with Germany, and with Talât he traveled to Bulgaria and Romania to ensure they would stay neutral or pro-German in the coming war.
-Halil became foreign minister in 1915, and also acting justice minister in 1916 before being appointed justice minister in Talât Pasha's cabinet once he became grand vizier.
-Talât reappointed him President of Council of State in his cabinet reshuffle after Medmed VI's ascension.
-Halil lost his ministries with the end of WWI and the fall of Talât Pasha's cabinet.
+With Enver, Talaat, and Said Halim, Halil was a key player in reaching an alliance with Germany, and with Talaat he traveled to Bulgaria and Romania to ensure they would stay neutral or pro-German in the coming war.
+Halil became foreign minister in 1915, and also acting justice minister in 1916 before being appointed justice minister in Talaat Pasha's cabinet once he became grand vizier.
+Talaat reappointed him President of Council of State in his cabinet reshuffle after Mehmed VI's ascension.
+Halil lost his ministries with the end of World War I and the fall of Talaat Pasha's cabinet.

 A special parliamentary committee organized to investigate the causes of the Ottoman Empire joining WWI summoned Halil to questioning several times but nothing could be definitively proved.
 He was finally arrested on 10 March 1919, and appeared before the Special Military Tribunal that was punishing CUP members and war profiteers.
-With 78 other politicians and generals he was detained in Malta, being released on 30 April 1921 in a deal made between Mustafa Kemal Pasha (Atatürk) and the British to exchange British POWs for the release of the Malta exiles.
+With 78 other politicians and generals he was detained in Malta, being released on 30 April 1921 in a deal made between Mustafa Kemal Atatürk and the British to exchange British POWs for the release of the Malta exiles.

 Halil supported the Progressive Republican Party, which was founded in 1924 and banned in 1925.
 In 1926 he and many ex-Unionists were accused of conspiring to assassinate Mustafa Kemal, though Halil was not charged of any crimes in the end.
 He received the surname "Menteşe" in 1934.
-Between 1931–1946 Halil represented Izmir as an independent MP.
+Between 1931–1946 Halil represented İzmir as an independent MP.
 He retired to his estate in Milas in 1946, and died on 1 April 1948.